FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 </a>
 ```

-This is how a user will kick off the step-up auth flow.
+This link, allowing the user to start a privileged action, is how a user will kick off the step-up auth flow.
 Once they've done this, we'll get back the `twoFactorId` and the array with the MFA methods they have available.

 Next, we need to modify the `index.js` file in the `client/app` directory.
 This is where we'll add the MFA dropdown and be able to give users the ability to update their data.